Velocidex/velociraptor-docs/content/blog/2020/2020-06-14-the-velociraptor-query-language-pt-1-d721bff100bf/_index.md

 Notebooks consists of a series of **Cells**.
 There are a number of types of cells but the most common are **Markdown** Cells and **VQL** cells.
 VQL cells allow one to run arbitrary VQL directly within the notebook, and view the results in a table.

-When you create a new notebook, the first cell wil be of type markdown.
+When you create a new notebook, the first cell will be of type markdown.
 You can add a VQL cell below that by simply selecting Add VQL cell from the toolbar.

 ![](../../img/1bqFDmsEFrvkpE8BGmMi2Tg.png)